How to Host a Zola-Generated Site on GitLab Pages

-After some time without an personal blog have I thought to write down what I have learned and use(d).
-It’s mainly a personal collection of tasks, tools and setups which I have used and still use.
+After some time without a personal blog, I decided to write down what I have learned and used.
+This site is mainly a personal collection of tasks, tools, and setups that I use regularly.

 • Tool: zola